 Our company at a glance

-With more than 35 years of experience, we have a rich history of providing mission- and outcomes-based care throughout the country.
+With nearly 40 years of experience, we have a rich history of providing mission- and outcomes-based care throughout the country.
 Download our Corporate Fact Sheet (PDF) for a snapshot of who we are, the solutions we offer, and the communities we serve.
 You can also explore our mission and vision.

 Our mission and vision start at the top.
 Meet our executives and learn more about the dedicated, experienced leaders who guide AmeriHealth Caritas every day.